mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 directly to anything hit and, if the thing struck is solid enough, also to the ramming vehicle.
-Any unsecured passengers in a vehicle damaged in a collision take the same damage and, if possible, are thrown three metres for every 10 km/h of speed.
+Any unsecured passengers in a vehicle damaged in a collision take the same damage and, if possible, are thrown three meters for every 10 km/h of speed.
 Secured passengers (those wearing seatbelts or something similar) are not thrown anywhere and take one quarter damage.